 Tips for Preparing for Holiday Travel to Disney World

-- Get your tickets to Mickey’s Very Merry Christmas Party in advance.
+- Get tickets to Mickey’s Very Merry Christmas Party in advance.
 These parties do sell out and it would be a shame if you missed out just because you waiting too long to buy them!
-The earlier you buy them, the cheaper they will be.

 - Buy your Christmas shirts before you go to Disney.
 While there are some in the parks, you will find a better selection (and more unique designs) if you buy them ahead of your trip.